inaamz/AI-whatsapp-marketing-tool/README.md

 3. **Create Messages**: Type your message or use AI to generate variations
 4. **Configure Campaign**: Set up anti-ban measures and campaign settings
 5. **Launch Campaign**: Start the automated messaging campaign
+6. **OpenRouter**: Create free account on OpenRouter and get free API

 ## Project Structure